archesproject/arches-map-layers/README.md

 Another mapnik example, in this case serving a geotiff (in EPSG:3857).

 `python manage.py packages -o add_tileserver_layer -m "arches4-geo-examples/tileserver/geotiff/hillshade.xml" -n "hillshade"`

+##### using the tileserver to cascade a WMS

+You can also create a new tileserver layer to add an external Web Map Service to your Arches map.
+This repo contains two examples

+1. From ArcGIS Server (precipitation layer from US NOAA)

+`python manage.py packages -o add_tileserver_layer -t "arches4-geo-examples/tileserver/wms/wms-noaa.json" -n "NOAA Precipitation"`

+2. From GeoServer (a historic map mosaic in Northwestern Louisiana, USA)

+`python manage.py packages -o add_tileserver_layer -t "arches4-geo-examples/tileserver/wms/wms-geoserver.json" -n "Confederate Maps"`